kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Prospector
     - Pylama
     - Pyroma
+    - [isort](https://pycqa.github.io/isort/) is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
     - [Mypy](https://mypy.readthedocs.io/en/stable/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
 Mypy combines the expressive power and convenience of Python with a powerful type system and compile-time type checking.
     - Radon
     - mccabe